This post was last updated on October 15th, 2020 at 06:06 pm

-We’ve created a comprehensive way to clean up, protect and improve your online reputation.
-By signing up for our DIY online reputation management software, you’ll have access to our proprietary technology with the option to go through the full Facebook clean up process using our Reputation Builder.
+We’ve created a comprehensive way to clean up, protect, and improve your reputation online.
+By signing up for our DIY reputation management software, you’ll have access to our proprietary technology with the option to go through the full Facebook clean up process using our Reputation Builder.

 Start with the free version of the DIY software to scan and audit your overall online presence, but upgrade to unlock access to all Premium features and view all flagged content when you connect and scan your Facebook account.

 In addition to viewing all flagged content, deleting flagged posts from our DIY dashboard, and scanning at will, Premium membership comes with a host of additional benefits listed here.

 Key things to look for during a Facebook clean up

 Whether you choose to use BrandYourself’s software or not, we suggest that you find and remove the following types of comments, posts, status updates, pictures, videos, etc. if you don’t want your Facebook account to keep you from landing the next promotion, job, client, or opportunity.
 Once you’ve connected your accounts, the software will show you how to clean up Facebook risk factors such as:

 - Derogatory Language